Jerome Corsi Says He Turned Down Mueller Plea Deal

 While he co-authored Unfit For Command, the book that alleged during the 2004 presidential campaign that Democratic nominee John Kerry was less than honorable in his military service, Corsi is best known for his advocacy for the false accusation that former President Barack Obama was not born in the United States.
 Corsi even authored one book, 2011’s Where’s the Birth Certificate?: The Case That Barack Obama Is Not Eligible to Be President, which reached bookstore shelves just weeks after Obama publicly released his long form birth certificate.
 Despite the debunking, the birther conspiracy theory continued to be espoused by many others, including Obama’s successor as president of the United States.

 Given that Corsi has spent the bulk of his career advocating for facts and notions that are demonstrably untrue, it’s perhaps ironic that his fate may now rest on his refusal to admit in a signed document that he “knowingly and willfully lied.”
-Then again, none of the lies about Kerry’s military service or Obama’s birth certificate were ever made under oath or penalty of perjury.
+Then again, none of the alleged lies about Kerry’s military service or Obama’s birth certificate were ever made under oath or penalty of perjury.